omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - change result create url to have username first, then workoutid, then result/create/
 - adding a result with a new duration now updates the instance to the new duration
         - always updates instance duration to the latest results duration
+- change results create view to be function based and hide instance choice and set default to the instance that was just on.
+        - the function can take three args (request, user, uuid).
+        - can use user and uuid for url and then use uuid for finding the instance.
+        - httpresponseredirect(instance.get_absolute_url())
+        - then have two inputs, one for minutes and one for seconds. use the form to validate. then use the view to transfer into only seconds for storing in duration field.
+        - also allows files
+- embed create resultfile in create result page
+- display files in results

 Notes:
 - currently slow to load metcons/workouts because it is not paginated and is loading all workouts in the database